October 2011 ~ New York and Chesapeake

 After an hour of a ride that was a little too hot for a family affair, we were able to turn in toward Deltaville.
 As we converged with land, the swell slowly shrunk while the wind held firm.
 Smaller waves move slower through the water.
 There came a point where the wave speed nearly matched our boat speed and we were able to surf a single slope for second after second, accelerating down the face, then holding our station as its crest tumbled and broke underneath our sterns.
 It was a rush.

 Arrived near Deltaville about 2:30.
-After a quick lunch, Nina and I dropped the dinghy to check out the narrow entrance channel and stopped by the boatyard office to meet Matt, the guy coordinating everything.
+After a quick lunch, Emma and I dropped the dinghy to check out the narrow entrance channel and stopped by the boatyard office to meet Matt, the guy coordinating everything.
 He confirmed what our informal soundings had shown, it was safe to cut the really steep corner by buoy #3.

 With Lisa at the helm we found our way in without a touch and dropped the hook in the protected inner harbor of Jackson Creek.
 By contrast, we enjoyed a peaceful dinner.
 Sailing in conditions like today's are draining and, when my eyes shut, it was precious oblivion until daybreak.